Business/Computer Information Systems

 The dates shown below are days that classes are actually in session.
 There will be assignments given in the week prior to the start of each term that will be due on the first day classes are held.

-Admissions materials are due 2 weeks prior to the term in which you begin to attend classes.
-For example, admissions materials for Term B, 2016, are due October 3.
+Admissions Materials: Due 2 weeks prior to the session in which you begin to attend classes.
+For example, admissions materials for Session 1, 2018 are due August 6.